11 Best ERP Software of 2020 (Systems Ranked & Compared)

-Companies all have silos.
-Each business unit works independently, and the transfer of information between the departments is challenging.
+All companies have silos.
+Each business unit works independently, and the smooth transfer of information between the departments is challenging.

 ERP software overcomes these challenges.

-There are many new ERP systems in the market, and choosing the best new technology can get confusing.
+There are many new ERP systems on the market, and choosing the best new technology can get confusing.

 Microsoft Dynamics is an ERP and Customer Relationship Management (CRM) software that is perfect for industries like finance, retail, manufacturing, among others.
 Currently, it is used by more than 200,000 people worldwide.